Cologuard is the only stool-DNA screening test for detecting colon cancer that is approved by the Food and Drug Administration (FDA).

 - Fill out the form that asks for your personal information, including the date and time your sample was collected.

-- Put all collected samples and information back in the Cologuard box and ship it back to the lab as soon as possible.
+- Put all collected samples and information back in the Cologuard box and ship it back to the lab within 24 hours.

 If you don’t have insurance, or if your insurance won’t cover it, the maximum cost of Cologuard is $649.